 This is easier said than done, especially if you’re undergoing fertility treatment, but know that it can make a difference.
 Practice saying “no” to additional responsibilities and consider tasks that you can eliminate from your daily to-do list.
 While yoga and meditation can be helpful, if that’s your thing, they can also feel like an added responsibility.
 That’s only going to add to your stress.
 You know yourself and the practices that best suit you.
-Our preconception guide will include a list of useful strategies you can use to deal with the normal stressors of daily life.
+Our preconception guide includes a list of useful strategies to deal with the normal stressors of daily life.

 Get enough sleep

 Disrupted sleep can impact ovulation, stress hormones, blood sugar, hunger signals, and weight.
 Both partners should try to improve the quality and quantity of sleep to optimize hormone levels.
 Sleep deprivation can negatively impact a man’s testosterone levels and sperm counts.
 For women, sleep deprivation can disrupt her cycle and ovulation.
 To help you sleep better, try:

 - eliminating screens 30 minutes to an hour before bedtime

 - creating a relaxing sleep routine to prepare your body.